jquast/wcwidth/docs/specs.rst

 present in comment of `UnicodeData.txt`_, aprox.
 3 characters.

-Any character with `U+FE0F`_ (Variation Selector 16) defined as ``emoji style`` in `emoji-variation-sequences.txt`_: VS16 adds 1 cell to the narrow character it directly follows, making the pair width 2.
+Any character with `U+FE0F`_ (Variation Selector 16) defined as ``emoji style`` in `emoji-variation-sequences.txt`_, per `UTS #51`_ and `Unicode Standard Section 23.4`_: VS16 adds 1 cell to the narrow character it directly follows, making the pair width 2.
 Wide characters are unchanged.

+Any character with `U+FE0E`_ (Variation Selector 15) defined as ``text style`` in `emoji-variation-sequences.txt`_, per `UTS #51`_ and `Unicode Standard Section 23.4`_: VS15 subtracts 1 cell from the wide character it directly follows, making the pair width 1.
+Narrow characters are unchanged.

 Any character of non-zero width followed by an ``Mc`` (`Spacing Combining Mark`_) character when measured in sequence by :func:`wcwidth.wcswidth` or